 Instagram: 1:1 ratio, or 1200 x 1200

 Video thumbnails: 16:9 ratio, or 1920px x 1080px

 With these in mind, you can create templates on Canva, Photoshop, or Adobe Spark by choosing from the templates provided for the tasks at hand or creating your own custom sized graphics based on any of the sizes above.
 Keep in mind, some sizes vary, but these are the sizes I would recommend.

 From there, use those size templates going forward as your starting point for those graphics.
 These sizings are “set it and forget it” type things, so you can set the sizes once, and then keep on duplicating or copying from your previous graphics to create new ones.

 With Canva and Adobe Spark, those duplications take place inside the programs.
-With Photoshop, keep a file on your computer or cloud service with templates that you can keep creating new files from.
+With Photoshop, you can keep a file on your computer or cloud service with templates that you can keep creating new files from.